raynoppe/BLACKICEcoder/README.md

 ### Requirements

-You can run ICEcoder either online or locally on any Android phone that can run [Termux](https://termux.com/), on Linux, Windows or Mac based desktops/laptops.
+You can run BLACKICEcoder either online or locally on any Android phone that can run [Termux](https://termux.com/).

+On Linux, Windows or Mac based desktops/laptops.
 The only requirement is to have PHP 5 available (5.3 recommended).
 You can have this either as a vanilla installation or via a program such as WAMP or XAMPP (for Windows) or MAMP (for Mac).

 ### Installation